webmasterdevlin/AspNetCoreTesting/EmployeesApp/README.md

 - https://github.com/webmasterdevlin/docker-compose-database
 - install docker client for your OS
 - Install Azure Data Studio
-- docker commands of each database are located on each Readme.md file
+- docker commands for each database are located on each Readme.md file

 ## Commands